Social comparison theory: Upward and downward social comparisons

 Wills introduced the concept of downward comparison in 1981.
 Downward social comparison is a defensive tendency that is used as a means of self-evaluation.
-When a person looks to another individual or group that they consider to be worse off than themselves in order to feel better about their self or personal situation, they are making a downward social comparison.
+When a person looks to another individual or group that they consider to be worse off than themselves in order to feel better about their personal situation, they are making a downward social comparison.
 Research has suggested that social comparisons with others who are better off or superior, or upward comparisons, can lower self-regard, whereas downward comparisons can elevate self-regard.
 Downward comparison theory emphasizes the positive effects of comparisons in increasing one's subjective well-being.
 For example, it has been found that breast cancer patients made the majority of comparisons with patients less fortunate than themselves.
 Ashby found similar results in his experiment showing, downward comparison in people subjected to distress from a physical illness such as heart disease or cancer.
 They also see those who recover from the same illness, and the study found that patients tended to be more optimistic about their own recovery.

 Although social comparison research has suggested that upward comparisons can lower self-regard, Collins indicates that this is not always the case.
-Individuals make upward comparisons, whether consciously or subconsciously, when they compare themselves with an individual or comparison group that they perceive as superior or better than themselves in order to improve their views of self or to create a more positive perception of their personal reality.
+Individuals make upward comparisons, whether consciously or subconsciously when they compare themselves with an individual or comparison group that they perceive as superior or better than themselves in order to improve their views of self or to create a more positive perception of their personal reality.
 Upward social comparisons are made to self-evaluate and self-improve in the hopes that self-enhancement will also occur.
-In an upward social comparison, people want to believe themselves to be part of the elite or superior, and make comparisons highlighting the similarities between themselves and the comparison group, unlike a downward social comparison, where similarities between individuals or groups are disassociated.
+In an upward social comparison, people want to believe themselves to be part of the elite or superior and make comparisons highlighting the similarities between themselves and the comparison group, unlike a downward social comparison, where similarities between individuals or groups are disassociated.